-• Payroll growth assumption was increased from 3.05% to 3.30%.
+- Payroll growth assumption was increased from 3.05% to 3.30%. - Payroll growth assumption was set at 2.00%.

 2018: Since the prior measurement date, there have been no changes in actuarial assumptions.
 However, during the 2018 legislative session, House Bill 185 was enacted, which updated the benefit provisions for active members who die in the line of duty.
 The system shall now pay 100% of the insurance premium for spouses and children of all active members who die in the line of duty.
 The total OPEB liability as of June 30, 2018, is determined using these updated benefit provisions.